-The accredited auditor must comply with the Environment Protection Act 1993 and all relevant EPA regulations and guidelines.
+The accredited auditor must comply with the Contaminated Sites Act 2003 and all relevant DWER regulations and guidelines.

-AEA has six auditors, with two experienced SA EPA accredited auditors, Mr Phillip Hitchcock and Mr Jean-Paul Pearce.
+Nationally, AEA has six experienced auditors, with three accredited by DWER in WA; Mr Phillip Hitchcock, Mr Charlie Barber and Mr Peter Alderson.

-Site contamination audits are undertaken for one or more of the following reasons:
+Contaminated site audits are undertaken for one or more of the following reasons:

-- · To satisfy requirements of the planning process under the Development Act 1993.
-The development approval authority should request a site contamination audit when assessing development applications that propose to convert a potentially contaminated site to a more sensitive use.
-A site may be considered contaminated if a preliminary site investigation identifies that it may have been used for a potentially contaminating activity as defined in Planning Advisory Notice 20 and others.
-For example, converting a service station or engine workshop to residential dwellings. - To satisfy requirements of the Environment Protection Act 1993.
-The SA EPA may request a site contamination assessment and remediation order (SCAO and SRO), or site contamination audit when contamination has migrated beyond the site boundaries and may present a risk to human health and/or the environment.
-For example, migration of a petrol plume in groundwater from a service station beneath surrounding residential properties. - For other purposes, such as due diligence to assist in reducing future risk and understand potential contamination management measures.
+- · To satisfy requirements of the planning process under the Planning and Development Act 2005.
+The development approval authority should request a contaminated sites assessment and remediation when assessing development applications that propose to convert a potentially contaminated site to a more sensitive use.
+This automatically triggers a contaminated site audit.
+A site may be considered contaminated if a preliminary site investigation identifies that it may have been used for a potentially contaminating activity or land use.
+For example, converting a service station or engine workshop to residential dwellings. - To satisfy requirements of the Contaminated Sites Act 2003.
+As well as to address planning requirements, the WA DWER may request a contaminated site audit when contamination has migrated beyond the site boundaries and may present a risk to human health and/or the environment or when the site is considered complex.
+For example, migration of a petrol plume in groundwater from a service station beneath surrounding residential properties. - Voluntary audits can be commissioned for other purposes, such as due diligence to assist in reducing future risk and understand potential contamination management measures.

-AEA has completed audits (from EPA notification to submission of audit report) within one month.
-However, audits typically take longer due to the need for the environmental consultant to collect data or undertake remediation or specialist studies to satisfy EPA guideline requirements (and therefore auditor requirements).
+AEA has the capacity to rapidly respond, submitting audit reports within one month of commissioning.
+However, audits typically take longer due to the need for the environmental consultant to collect data or undertake remediation or specialist studies to satisfy DWER guideline requirements (and therefore auditor requirements).
 To avoid delays to a development, the auditor should be engaged as early as possible.